Every USA bucket list and Southwest road trip itinerary includes spending at least one day in Grand Canyon National Park.

 If photography is the main objective of your Grand Canyon day trip, you should consider visiting these viewpoints on the way to the Watchtower.
 Though I don’t recommend this for most, getting to each of these places as early in the morning as possible will improve the light and shadow play you are able to capture in your photos.

-Whether or not you need to stop for lunch already will greatly depend on how much time you have needed while covering the 20+ miles from the Desert View Watchtower back to the Grand Canyon Village.
-Technically, this is a 25 mile drive that should take about 45 minutes without stops.
+Whether or not you need to stop for lunch already will greatly depend on how much time you have needed to cover the drive. from Desert View Watchtower back to the Grand Canyon Village.
+This is a 25-mile distance that would take about 45 minutes without stops.

 Know that there is no reason to rush back early unless you plan on spending a lot of time at lunch, or need a nap / extended break.
 You will have plenty of time to enjoy the other half of the South Rim at a leisurely pace, particularly if you are not looking to do much hiking.